iro4sohho/sityou/LiveChat.md

 # LiveChat

+LiveChat object
-LiveChat object fetches chat data to buffer with thread pool.
++ fetches chat data and store in the buffer.
++ responds to user inquiries of get().
++ invokes callback function with processed chat data.

+## Usage
 ```
 from pytchat import LiveChat
 chat = LiveChat("gb01h_eT0pw")